privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/testing-in-detail.md

 - `expectedTotalSpentVoiceCredits`: the expected total spent voice credits
 - `subsidy`: an object that contains the subsidy details.
 If you do not provide any subsidy details, the default will be used: `enabled = false`, `expectedSubsidy = []`.
 If you do provide subsidy details, you must provide both fields.

-As an example, let's try to implement a test given the following criterias:
+As an example, let's try to implement a test given the following criteria:

 1. We want 10 users to signup
 2. We want each user to publish a different vote